sinankalkan/CENG501-Spring2021/project_Karadeniz/README.md

 ## 3.2 Network

 For all experiments googleNet is used with batch normalization, pretrained on ILSVRC 2012-CLS.
 Adam optimizer is also used.
 Occasionally embedding dimension of 64 is prefered instead of 512.
+Googlenet implementation is taken from pytorch documentation, see references section.

 ## 3.3 My Result